How to clean your air conditioner filter

 Need help?

-Our after-sales support team can assist you with more information on how to care for your unit or put you in touch with an Accredited Service Provider who carryout maintenance for you.
+Whether you want to learn how to clean an AC filter yourself or book professional air conditioner cleaning, Mitsubishi Electric is here to help.
+For more resources, visit our support page or contact our customer support team.
+Our after-sales support team can assist you with more information on how to care for your unit or put you in touch with an Accredited Service Provider who can carry out maintenance for you.